Sexual health

 Contraception

-All methods of contraception are free and you can get them from your GP.
-They provide free and confidential advice including a range of contraceptive methods:
+All methods of contraception are free from your GP.
+They also provide free and confidential advice on a range of contraceptive methods

 The NHS contraception guide provides information on each method of contraception.